FINAL STAGES OF THE NEIGHBOURHOOD PLAN PROCESS

 To view the document above click on the link and then scroll down to ‘Current Consultations – Bardsey cum Rigton – How to view the documents’ – Then click on ‘Bardsey cum Rigton Neighbourhood Plan Proposal’

 Hard copies of the above documents are available to view at:-

 Bardsey Village Hall

 Following the above Publication the Independant Examination of the NP documents will take place.
-As a result it is expected that the Village Referendum will take place during May 2017.
+As a result it is expected that the Village Referendum will take place during May 2017 (subsequently further delayed – see above).
 This date supercedes that shown below which was a forecasted date during the early stages of the Neighbourhood Planning process.

 All the above posted to this web site on 21st Dec 16.

 AMENDMENTS TO THE NEIGHBOURHOOD PLAN FOLLOWING FORMAL CONSULTATION

 Following the issuing to the Villagers and other Statutory Consultees of the Pre-Submission Draft May 2016 i.e. Formal Consultation process, the Neighbourhood Plan was amended to take cognisance of the comments/responses offered by these two groups.
 Subsequent to amendment, the above documents were submitted by BPC to LCC for their consideration under para.
 6 of Schedule 4B of the Town and Country Planning Act 1990 (as amended) prior to LCC passing these on for Independent Examination.